axieax/krwm-tools/README.md

 ## Setup
-**Option 1**: Download krwmtools-win from Releases (on the right) and run the containing krwmtools.exe file.
+**Option 1**: Download krwmtools-win from Releases (on the right).
+Extract and run the containing krwmtools.exe file.

 **Option 2**: Directly with python
 1. Make sure you are in the root directory of the repo.